Assignments

 • Show that you were able to do that, by sending a program output or connecting to our servers with the program (there will be specific instructions).

-• Submit your solution at least 24 hours before the next lab.
+• Submit your solution before the assignment deadline (see the schedule below).

 • You will receive points based on the quality of your solution.